markodowd/markodowd/README.md

 <h1 align="center">👋 Welcome 👋</h1>

 <p>Hello!
-My name is Mark O'Dowd and i'm a web developer based in N.Ireland.
-I specialise in building modern web applications using MongoDB, Express, React and Node (MERN).
-Passionate about all things programming I am continually developing my skills and you can find a variety of projects that I have worked on listed below with links to the source code of each.</p>
+My name is Mark O'Dowd.
+I'm a Software Engineer focused on web development based in N.Ireland.
+I specialise in building modern web applications using MongoDB, Express, React (Next) and Node - The MERN stack.
+Passionate about all things programming I am continually developing my skills.
+You can find a variety of open-sourced projects that I have worked on listed below with links to the source code of each.</p>

 <h1 align="center">📬 Contact 📬</h1>